 I went to the Rocky Mountain National Park in Colorado to try and mimic his famous mountain lake scene.
 Come to find out, there is a reason Ansel Adams is famous and I ain’t…

 Probably one of the toughest classes, I have ever taken.
 I passed, barely.

 Shooting a B&W photo is perhaps one of the toughest shots to get in photography.
 Only two basic colors involved, but what a range.
 I find using a polarizer makes all the difference.

-This lady farmer was tending to her jungle garden early one morning.
+This lady farmer in Thailand was tending to her jungle garden early one morning.

 This gentleman was worked on various projects with us for the last 15 years or so.
 He is referred to as a Chung which means boss in Thai.
 His daily wage is B400 or $10 per day.
 He does a good job but can be a bit stubborn in his ways.

 This house is made out of rice straw and mud.
 It has been in this village as long as I have.
 Never been used for anything.
 The people who live nearby replaced the roof about five years ago because they didn't want to see Mother Nature take over.